martinezpenya/PRG_CFGS_2223/UD05/UD05_ejercicios_EN.md

 # Log4j2

 1. Write a simple program using Log4j2 that prints ALL error levels to the console.
-2. Write a simple program using Log4j2 to print FATAL errors to SYSTEM_ERR and the rest of the error levels to SYSTEM_OUT.
+2. Using the program from the exercise 1, generate a manual configuration file to print FATAL errors to SYSTEM_ERR and the rest of the error levels to SYSTEM_OUT.
+(Add comments in the XML with `<!--Your comment-->` )
-3. Write an example program in which FATAL errors go to a text file, ERROR level errors appear red on the console (system_err) and the rest appear on the normal console (system_out).
+3. Using the program from the exercise 1, generate a manual configuration file in which FATAL errors go to a text file, ERROR level errors appear red on the console (system_err) and the rest appear on the normal console (system_out).
-4. Change the Output Pattern so that the first thing that appears in the LOG line is your initials.
+4. Using the previous file (exercise 3) change the Output Pattern so that the first thing that appears in the LOG line are your initials.

 # Information sources